Panadol Sinus Pain and Congestion Relief Caplets

-Panadol Sinus Pain & Congestion Relief Caplets is a brand of medicine containing the active ingredients paracetamol - phenylephrine hydrochloride.
+Panadol Sinus Pain and Congestion Relief Caplets is a brand of medicine containing the active ingredients paracetamol - phenylephrine hydrochloride.

 Find out more about active ingredients.